Winston TDs highlight Saints’ 23-21 preseason win over Jags

-NEW ORLEANS (AP)Jameis Winston picked opportune moments to let it fly in first NFL start since 2019.

-Winston completed touchdown passes of 43 and 29 yards to second-year pro Marquez Callaway, and the Saints defeated the Jacksonville Jaguars 23-21 in a preseason game on Monday night.
+NEW ORLEANS (AP) — Jameis Winston completed touchdown passes of 43 and 29 yards to second-year pro Marquez Callaway, and the New Orleans Saints defeated the Jacksonville Jaguars 23-21 in a preseason game on Monday night.

-”Everybody knows Jameis has got a good arm,” Callaway said. ”He’s going to throw it to where we can make a play.”

 Winston completed nine of 10 passes for 123 yards without an interception, bolstering his candidacy to succeed NFL all-time leading passer Drew Brees as the Saints’ new starter.